1962 National League tie-breaker series: Aftermath

 The Giants' win earned the franchise its 17th playoff berth, the first since moving to San Francisco from New York City in 1958.
 They faced the New York Yankees in the 1962 World Series, which they lost in seven games.
 They returned to the playoffs in 1971 and the World Series in 1989 and 2002.
 In 2010, the Giants won their first World Series since moving to San Francisco.
 The Dodgers returned to the World Series in 1963 and swept the Yankees.
 The Dodgers set a new attendance record in 1962, topping the previous mark of 2,641,845 set by the Cleveland Indians in 1948 with a total of 2,755,184 fans.
 Game 2 was the longest nine-inning game in MLB history with a time of 4 hours and 18 minutes, a record which stood until April 30, 1996, when a game between the Yankees and the Baltimore Orioles lasted 4 hours and 21 minutes.
 The record was again broken on August 18, 2006, during a game in which the Yankees beat the Boston Red Sox 14–11 in 4 hours and 45 minutes.

 In baseball statistics tie-breakers counted as regular season games, with all events in them added to regular season statistics.
 For example, Willie Mays extended his league-leading home run total to 49 and Maury Wills raised his record-breaking stolen base total from 100 to 104, the most since 1900.
-Additionally Wills, José Pagán, and Tommy Davis played in 165, 164, and 163 games respectively, totals which could not have been matched by players not on the Dodgers or Giants.
+Additionally Wills, José Pagán, and Tommy Davis played in 163, 164, and 165 games respectively, totals which could not have been matched by players not on the Dodgers or Giants.
 Wills also won the NL Most Valuable Player Award narrowly over Mays, with Davis placing third in the voting.
 Don Drysdale won both the Cy Young and Sporting News Pitcher of the Year awards and Jim Davenport, Wills, and Mays each won Rawlings Gold Glove Awards.
 MLB played two All-Star Games in 1962.
 Four Dodgers and five Giants were named to the first while four Dodgers and four Giants played in the second.
 Five future Hall of Famers were on the Giants roster in 1962 (Cepeda, Marichal, Mays, McCovey, and Perry) while the Dodgers had three (Drysdale, Koufax, and Snider).
 Dodgers' manager Walt Alston was also inducted to the Hall as a manager in 1983.
 Additionally, this 1962 series was the last MLB tie-breaker to use the best-of-three games format.
 The AL had always used a one-game format and all future NL tie-breakers were played in that format as well.